Thought your canvas fingerprint blocker made you incognito? Think again.

 But when it comes to canvas fingerprinting, things are not so cut-and-dry.
-In fact, believe it or not, using a canvas fingerprint blocker can actually make you more trackable than if you weren’t using one.
+Believe it or not, using a canvas fingerprint blocker can make you more trackable than if you weren’t using one.
 That statement defies common sense, but it’s true.

-To understand why this is, we must first explore canvas fingerprinting as a whole and how it works, then tackle canvas fingerprint blockers and why they don’t work.
-To conclude, we’ll cover the only current viable method that does work to stop canvas fingerprint tracking.
+To understand why it is so, we must, first, explore canvas fingerprinting as a whole and how it works.
+Then we tackle canvas fingerprint blockers and why they don’t work.
+To conclude, we’ll cover the only modern and viable method that does work to stop canvas fingerprint tracking.

 If you value your privacy and are currently using a canvas fingerprint blocker, this is must-know information for 2016.